SAT Prep – Test Day

 The SAT is offered seven times per year, in March, May, June, August, October, November, and December.
 For most students, the test is given on Saturdays (often the first Saturday of the month).
 Exceptions are made for the following reasons:

-The registration deadline for each administration of the SAT is usually a month or so before test day, although late registration is available online, by phone, or by mail.
+The registration deadline for each administration of the SAT is usually a month or so before test day, although late registration is only available online through the College Board.
 Late registration deadlines are usually about ten days prior to the test date.
 Photo identification and an admission ticket must be presented when students arrive at the testing center.
 Additional requirements may apply to students taking the SAT outside of the United States.
 The College Board website lists all country-specific policies with respect to available test dates, acceptable identification, and other registration issues, and should be referred to frequently.

 Arriving Prepared on Test Day

 A great deal of stress on test day can be alleviated by arriving at the test center with all of the necessary materials.
-Beginning in 2023 for international students and 2024 for students in the United States, the SAT will transition from a paper-and-pencil test to a digital test completed via computer.
+According to the College Board, students are to bring the following with them to the test center on the day of their exam:

 Students are advised to pack their materials the night before the test to ensure they are not searching for items the next morning and putting themselves at risk of being late to the testing center.
 It is also important for students to ensure an adequate amount of sleep the night before the test.
 While some students may feel too anxious to eat a large breakfast the morning of the test, proper nutrition is important and likely to have a positive effect on performance.